gitHu6-newb/FoldingAtAltitude/README.md

 15. Name is up to you

-16. Underneath "Add label" is Region.
-Choose 1 of 3 only: us-central1, us-east1, us-west1.
+16. Underneath "Add label" are Region & Zone.
+The cheapest Region will be from 1 of these only: us-central1, us-east1, us-west1.
-Zone: any will do EXCEPT for -c
+Zone: Since we're looking for T4, respectively you may choose a/b/f; c/d; or a/b.
-In Machine configuration change Machine type to "Custom" (it will be the very top item of that drop down list)
+(If you are looking for P100 instead, they'd be, respectively c/f; b/c; or a/b.

 17. In Machine configuration change Machine type to "Custom" (it will be the very top item of that drop down list) change the number of Cores to 1